TomokiHirose/poetry_template/README.md

 # poetry_template

-Project template for Python development with Poetry.
+Project template for Python development with Poetry.<br>
 Please edit according to your environment.